omaranwar85/BeeHave/README.md

 One of our accepted works at AAAI22 workshop for 'Practical deep-learning in the Wild' also uses the data collected using this system, with a significant overlap with the dataset shared in this repository.
 You can access this paper using the following link https://practical-dl.github.io/long_paper/18.pdf

+If you use this dataset, please refer our work.

+@inproceedings{anwar2022we,
+  title={WE-Bee: Weight Estimator for Beehives Using Deep Learning}, author={Anwar, Omar and Keating, Adrian and Cardell-Oliver, Rachel and Datta, Amitava and Putrino, Gino}, booktitle={AAAI Conference on Artificial Intelligence 2022: 1st International Workshop on Practical Deep Learning in the Wild}, year={2022}
+}